anakic/querystorm-docs/docs/Querying/Databases.md

 QueryStorm supports connecting to external databases, allowing you to query workbook tables alongside database tables.
 This makes moving data between Excel and databases (in both directions) easy and convenient.

-Currently SQL Server, Postgres, MySql, SQLite and Redshift (via Postgres) are supported, while support for other databases may be rolled out in the future depending on user needs and requests.
+Currently, SQL Server, Postgres, MySql, SQLite, and Redshift (via Postgres) are supported, while support for other databases may be rolled out in the future depending on user needs and requests.

 ## Querying